-e.
+g.
 As you become more advanced with 3D printing, you may want to experiment with many settings.
-Remember that you can always save any profile you create, and then always return to using the three standard profiles.
-If you need help with Cura settings, fill out a Troubleshooting Request.
+You can create custom print profiles of your own, yet you can always revert to using the Normal, Best, and Fast Quality profiles we have provided.

-3. Send the file to the printer
+- 3. Send the file to the printer - a.

-- a.
 Remove the microSD card from the computer. - b.
-Insert the microSD card, upside down, into the slot on the side of the A31 control box.
-The contacts on the card should be facing up. - c.
-By using this method, no computer needs to be plugged into your printer and it will run autonomously until the print is finished.
+Insert the microSD card into the slot on the front of the A5 control board, underneath the control knob. - c.
+By using this method, no computer needs to be plugged into your printer and it will run autonomously until the print is finished. - 4.
+Print! - a.
+On the NWA3D A5 control screen, select Refresh SD card (the last selection on the bottom of the main screen). and select "Print from SD." - b.
+Select your G-Code (.gcode) file. - c.

-4. Print!

-- a.
-On the NWA3D A31 control screen, select Refresh SD card (the last selection on the bottom of the main screen). and select "Print from SD."

-- b.
-Select your print (.Gcode) file.

-- c.
 Watch the 3D printer create your model!

-8. Troubleshooting
+7. Troubleshooting

 This section covers the most common printing problems and how to fix them.
 Because 3D printing is still an emerging technology, a small level of tinkering and troubleshooting is needed.
-But if this section doesn't solve your printing problems, then contact us by filling out the NWA3D Troubleshooting Request on our website.
+But if this section doesn't solve your printing problems, then contact us by filling out the Troubleshooting Request on our website.
 We're here to help you every step of the way to get you 3D printing!

-1. Step-by-Step Troubleshooting
+- 1. Step-by-Step Troubleshooting - a.

-- a.
 Step 1: Diagnose the problem.
 This may seem obvious, but many problems can be solved if you take a step back and see exactly what the printer is doing incorrectly. - b.
 Step 2: Determine if the problem is mechanical or digital. - Mechanical problems are in the actual operation of the printer, such as the motors that drive the X, Y, and Z axes, the motor that pushes the filament, the nozzle heater, and the calibration of the build plate.
 The most common mechanical problem is caused by a build plate that is not calibrated correctly.
 Other mechanical problems include under-extrusion, a clogged nozzle, and an unplugged connector on a motor or limit switch. - Digital problems are in the slice file that you prepare in Cura or other slicing program.
 Important slice file settings include layer height, print (nozzle) temperature, and print speed. - c.
-Step 3: Fix the problem.
-Once you've discovered what the actual problem is, you can fix it with the following procedures.
-(If none of these fix the problem, contact us!)

-2. Mechanical problem #1: Calibrating the build plate
+Step 3: Fix the problem.Once you've determined what the actual problem is, you can fix it with the following procedures.
+(If none of these fix the problem, contact us!) - 2.
+Mechanical problem #1: Calibrating the build plate